nachoSO/CarND-Capstone-master/README.md

 These modes are started by roslaunch.
 For example, to run the styx (simulator) version we run: roslaunch launch/styx.launch

-# Results

-•	Video from the dash camera onboard the test vehicle:
-•	Point cloud visualization:
-•	A map of the test run can be found at <>
-•	Log file, ROS bag, and feedback:

 # Additional Resources Implemented

 ## Traffic Light Detection